Tijan-Infogeeks/powershel-automate-reverse-teethering/README.md

 # powershel-automate-reverse-teethering
-a powershell script to enable reverse teethering automatically everytime a samsung device is connected to the pc
+a powershell script to enable reverse teethering automatically everytime a samsung device is connected to the pc ( edit according to your device model )